sourcegraph/sourcegraph-public-snapshot/doc/admin/repo/permissions.md

 ## GitHub

+> WARNING: It takes time to complete mirroring repository permissions from the code host, please read about [background permissions syncing](#background-permissions-syncing) to know what to expect.

 Prerequisite: [Add GitHub as an authentication provider.](../auth/index.md#github)

 Then, [add or edit a GitHub connection](../external_service/github.md#repository-syncing) and include the `authorization` field: